bribot/humabots2014/README.md

 # humabots2014

-Files from the DotMX team on Humabots 2014 celebrated in Spain.
+Files from the DotMX team on Humabots 2014 celebrated in Spain using a NAO Robot from Softbank (former Aldebaran Robotics).

 Related videos can be found in: